MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Specifies the distance (in frames) between random access points when encoding a sequence.

+### `--enableGroundPartition=0|1`
+Controls the enabling of ground/objects partitionning for predictive geometry encoder.

 ### `--interPredictionEnabled=0|1`
 Controls the enabling of inter prediction coding.